zardini123/Xen-MIDI-Retuner/README.md

 ## Compiling

+Compiling this plugin requires JUCE.
+Download JUCE [here](https://juce.com/get-juce/download).

 For compiling to VST.2x plugin, the VST.2x SDK is needed.
 The global path for VST.2x sdk must be set your VST.2x sdk.
-VST.2x sdk that used to be embedded into JUCE can be found at [this commit](https://github.com/WeAreROLI/JUCE/tree/8317738112ccceb2c58deac3e4bb167c62682916/modules/juce_audio_processors/format_types/VST3_SDK/pluginterfaces).
+VST.2x sdk that used to be embedded into JUCE can be found at [this JUCE commit](https://github.com/juce-framework/JUCE/tree/8317738112ccceb2c58deac3e4bb167c62682916/modules/juce_audio_processors/format_types/VST3_SDK).
+To prepare for compiling, download the entire commit ([here](https://github.com/juce-framework/JUCE/archive/8317738112ccceb2c58deac3e4bb167c62682916.zip)), extract folder VST3_SDK at `modules/juce_audio_processors/format_types/VST3_SDK` out of the archive, and move the VST3_SDK folder (preferably) to the directory of your JUCE installation.

 Mark Henning's AnaMark library is part of the repository as a submodule.
-Initalize the submodule using:
+Firsts initialize the submodule using:

 `git submodule update --init --recursive`

+First prepare the build by running this command in the root folder of this project:

+`cmake -B build -D JUCE_PATH=<path to JUCE> -D JUCE_GLOBAL_VST2_SDK_PATH=<path to VST3_SDK folder>`

+**Notice:** Make sure _JUCE_PATH_ is the path to your JUCE installation, and _JUCE_GLOBAL_VST2_SDK_PATH_ is the path to your VST3_SDK folder as mentioned earlier.

+In the same folder as before, run this command:

+`cmake --build build --config Release -j 8`

+**Notice:** Option `-j` sets number of threads to use for compiling.
+Usually set this number to the number of cores your computer has.

+This will now build the plugins for your operating system.
+The plugins will automatically installed to the default path for plugins for your system.
+If you want to install them to a custom location, the compiled plugins are under `build/midi_plugin_artefacts/` and `build/synth_plugin_artefacts/`.

 ## Feature Todo / Roadmap without a timeline